SAKryukov/microtonal-fabric/README.md

 ### Live Demo and Source Code

 All source code and development is in the directory "docs", which is the source of the product [Web site](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard).

-### Acknowledgments

-The application uses 5 JavaScript audio font files developed by [Srgy Surkv (Surikov)](https://github.com/surikov) and offered in his [webaudiofontdata](https://github.com/surikov/webaudiofontdata) project.
-The core functionality of the player is also based on the project [webaudiofont](https://github.com/surikov/webaudiofont) of the same author, but is heavily modified and upgraded with different feature, as in its current form the code is not suitable for the application.
-The quality of the audio fonts is also not fully satisfying, so the fonts need replacement or improvements.